How to Recover Deleted Access Database Objects?

 next arrow

-1. At first, open the database on which you require to restore Access database object.
+1. At first, open the database on which you need to restore Access database object.

-• For preserving the current Access database object, to make comparisons with the restored ms access objects version.
+• For preserving the current Access database object, to make comparisons with the restored MS Access object version.
 Just rename the imported object right before restoring it.

 Suppose, you are restoring a damaged Access database form having named Checkout, then you have the option to rename your damaged form with name Checkout_bad.
 So, this will help you in making an easy contrast between your old form data and new form data.